Voting in Iowa

 Where to Sign Your Ballot

-Remember to sign your return ballot.
+Remember to sign where indicated before returning your ballot.

-After you complete your ballot, be sure to sign the affidavit on the back of the envelope.
+After you complete your ballot, be sure to sign the affidavit on the back of the return envelope.

 Double check to make sure you signed the affidavit on the envelope!
 If you forget to sign your envelope your ballot may be tossed and not count.